selhorn/doc-test/README-new.md

  - You must have access to **Best** BIG-IP images in the Amazon region within which you are working.
     - Make sure that you have accepted the EULA for all Images in the AWS marketplace.
  - An AWS VPC with a public subnet, an ELB in front of the BIG-IP(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s))
- - Permissions to launch Cloudformation templates, which creates the following resources:
+ - Permissions to launch Cloudformation templates, which create Autoscale Groups, S3 Buckets, Instances, and IAM Instance Profiles
-   - Autoscale Groups
-   - S3 Buckets
-   - Instances
-   - IAM Instance Profiles
  - An AWS Security Group with the following inbound rules:
     - Port 22 for SSH access to the BIG-IP VE
     - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility